-Construction work is complete on the portion of the flood control project around Minot's water treatment plant.
-Construction is currently underway for the Napa Valley levee, Forest Road levee, and 4th Avenue floodwall portions of the project in Minot (shown on the map to the left).
+Construction work is nearly complete on the portion of the flood control project around Minot's water treatment plant.
+Design is also 100% complete for the Napa Valley levee, Forest Road levee, and 4th Avenue floodwall portions of the project in Minot (shown on the map to the left).
+Construction of these projects is expected to begin in the summer of 2017, subject to appropriation.